In Pakistan, underground parties push the boundaries

 But a conservative form of Islam is chipping away at the tolerance.

-A few hours’ drive from Islamabad’s party circuit, parts of remote tribal regions have fallen under the sway of hardline Taliban militants, who dream of toppling the U.S.-backed government and creating a society where revellers would face flogging, or worse.
+A few hours drive from Islamabad’s party circuit, parts of remote tribal regions have fallen under the sway of hardline Taliban militants, who dream of toppling the U.S.-backed government and creating a society where revelers would face flogging, or worse.

 “Men and women who dance together are damned by God.
 Whenever we see such displays of vulgarity we will definitely make them a target,” said a senior Taliban commander.